tcnksm/coreos-meetup-tokyo/README.md

 # CoreOS meetup Tokyo

-This is the plan for CoreOS meetup.
+This is a plan for CoreOS meetup.